EMERGING MARKETS-Colombia's peso outshines peers as political scandal threatens social reforms

-June 6 (Reuters) - The Colombian peso outpaced its Latin American peers on Tuesday, clinging to a 10-month high as investors cheered a likely delay in leftist President Gustavo Petro's proposed social reforms amid a political scandal.
+June 6 (Reuters) - The Colombian peso outpaced its Latin American peers on Tuesday, clinging to a 10-month high as investors cheered a likely delay in leftist President Gustavo Petro's proposed social reforms as he weathers a political scandal.

-The peso COP= strengthened 0.7% against the greenback, extending gains from the previous session sparked by allegations over financial irregularities in Petro's election campaign, which investors hope could derail the implementation of his social reform agenda.
+The peso COP= strengthened 1.4% against the greenback, extending Monday's gains sparked by allegations over financial irregularities in Petro's election campaign, which investors hope could derail implementation of his social reform agenda.

 "We believe the allegations raised will continue to disrupt the implementation of Petro's policy agenda.
 With the agenda now more unlikely to become policy, Petro may enter a lame-duck period which can take a certain degree of political risk off the currency," said Brendan McKenna, international economist and FX strategist at Wells Fargo.